 The less processing the oil undergoes, the more phenols it will contain.
 “Extra virgin” olive oil, which is pressed without heat only one time, has the highest level of polyphenols.
 Two presses (“virgin” olive oil), reduces the polyphenol content, and oil with three extractions contains only about half the level of polyphenols contained by “virgin” olive oil.
 Highly refined or “light” olive oils, which use heat or chemicals in the refining process, have much lower polyphenol levels still.
 The term “light” refers to the oil’s color and flavor.
 Be aware that heat, light, and air can affect the taste of olive oil and possibly its health-promoting nutrients.
 Store olive oil in a dark cupboard at room temperature, or even in the refrigerator.

-Olive oil stores are popping up around all of the States these days.
-Find your nearest one and buy your olive oils there for the freshest oils with the highest levels of polyphenols.
+Olive oil stores are popping up all around the country these days.
+Find one near you for the freshest oils with the highest levels of polyphenols.
 Often the oils come from California and are infused with all sorts of herbs, spices and fruits.
 Pour them into an olive oil mister and use them to flavor fish, chicken, air-popped popcorn and more.
 I keep one mister full of olive oil infused with Tuscan herbs, lime, and a plant combination that tastes like butter.
-I spray various kinds on my foods after cooking and prior to serving, depending on the flavor I want to achieve.
-For instance, after cooking fish I’ll give it a spray of olive oil infused with lime, or maybe one of the other oils depending on my mood.
-The mister allows the oil to disperse over the whole food without drenching it with oil, and yet spreads the flavor and moisture evenly.
+I use various kinds after cooking and prior to serving, depending on the flavor I want to achieve.
+For instance, after cooking fish I’ll give it a spray of olive oil infused with lime, or another one depending on my mood.
+The mister allows the oil to disperse over the whole food without drenching it with oil, spreading the flavor and moisture evenly.

 Use extra virgin olive oil when possible to take full advantage of its powerful phytonutrients!
 Try using it on salads to enhance the nutrients already in the salad or to finish vegetables after they’re cooked.
 This super-easy Tuscan Pomegranate Vinaigrette only has four ingredients and requires no chopping.
 It’s delicious and perfect for the holidays.
-Take December’s Healthy Challenge (2013) and replace other fats with olive oil when no-heat or very low heat is involved, to enhance your health.
-A bottle of extra virgin olive oil infused with lime, Tuscan herbs, or a plant tasting like butter along with a oil mister makes an awesome gift!
+Take December’s Healthy Challenge (2013) and replace other fats with olive oil when no-heat or very low heat is involved.
+A bottle of extra virgin olive oil infused with lime, Tuscan herbs, or a butter-tasting plant, along with a oil mister, makes an awesome gift!